jimfinnis/angort/README.md

     :countTo |x:i| 0!i { ?i dup . ?x = ifleave ?i 1+ !i} ;
     10 countTo

 will count from 0 to 10.
-A better way to define countTo is:
+As an aside, a better way to define countTo is to use a range (see below):

     :countTo |x:| 0 ?x 1 range each {i .}

-Note that in "immediate mode", when you're not defining a word, a control construct like if..else..then or loops cannot span more than one line.
-Inside a word definition you can do what you like.

 ##Ranges and iterators
 The "range" word pushes an integer range object onto the stack: